ClosedBusiness

 Who is eligible for the Aboriginal and Local Business Participation in Recovery Program WA?

-• Flooding impact must be associated with Ex-Tropical Cyclone Ellie
+• Impacts must relate to flooding associated with Ex-Tropical Cyclone Ellie from 28 December 2022 onwards

-• Activity is in Western Australia
+• The program is focused on businesses in the Fitzroy Valley in Western Australia

 4